northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 (using-module)=

 # Using Module
+The 'modules' tool is widely used for managing application environments on High-Performance Computing (HPC) systems.
+This page will provide an overview of 'modules', instructions on using them, best practices, use cases, and more.

 The module system on the cluster includes many commonly used scientific software packages that you can load in your path when you need it and unload it when you no longer need it.
+In essence, 'modules' handles environment variables like `PATH` and `LD_LIBRARY_PATH` to avoid conflicts between different software applications.

 Use the `module avail` command to show a list of the most currently available software on the cluster.